-iPhone 8 vs. iPhone 8 Plus: Which one should you get?
+iPhone 8 vs. iPhone 8 Plus: Which one should you get and why?

 If you’ve been thinking about upgrading your iPhone but aren’t prepared to give up your home button, then look no further than iPhone 8 and iPhone 8 Plus.
 These models were the last iPhones to have home buttons before Apple got rid of them entirely, starting with iPhone X. In this article, we’ll go over what makes these models so great and what distinguishes them from each other.
 So keep reading, and hopefully, you’ll get some answers before you jump into an upgrade.